What Does a Waiter or Waitress Do?

 - Customer service skills: Customers should leave a dining establishment feeling satisfied with both the food and service they received.
 You have little control over the former, but you can influence the latter.

 - Ability to work as a team: Your customers' dining experience will be the result of the efforts of several employees.
 If one of you drops the ball, another will have to catch it, ideally without complaint—or at least save the complaining until the customer is gone.

-Employment is expected to grow at an average pace with all other occupations at about 7% through 2026.
+Employment is expected to grow at an average pace with all other occupations at about 7% for the decade ending in 2026.
 Job prospects are expected to be good because of the high turnover in this field, and because people never seem to tire of dining out.
-As people quit their jobs and move onto other things, restaurants will always need new hires to fill these openings.
+As people quit their jobs and move onto other things, restaurants always will need new hires to fill these openings.